We explain the UK Securities Financing Transactions Regulation (SFTR) reporting requirements and what they mean for your firm.

 XML Schemas under UK SFTR (applicable from 25 November 2024).

-UK SFTR errors & omissions form
+UK SFTR errors and omissions notification form

-UK SFTR errors & omissions form
+UK SFTR errors and omissions notification form

 You can use this form to notify us about any errors or omissions in your reports under Art.
 4 of UK SFTR.